ZenGo-X/gotham-engine/README.md

 routes for keygen and sign in a 2P setting for Lindell17 protocol.
 The level of abstraction allows the implementers to pass specific DB api and authorization policies.
 The engine provides default trait implementations such that the implementers are only implementing the peripherals.
 Any potential change at the cryptographic protocol is done through the gotham-engine and and changes are reflected automatically at the implementers through default implementations.
 An example of usage is provided in the [gotham-city](https://github.com/ZenGo-X/gotham-city/) project.
-## Example Workflow an implementer:
+## Example Workflow for an Implementer:
 1. Instantiate empty traits for KeyGen and Sign:
    ```rust,no_run
    pub struct PublicGotham {